SherlockPsy/Life/TOTAL_PLAN.md

 0. Purpose
 A deployed place exists where invocations are possible and nothing about life is implied.

-Nothing happens.
 Nothing is assumed.
-Nothing advances.
+Nothing becomes real unless it is written.

+Objective time exists and advances, but time never decides outcomes.
+If nothing is written, the authoritative record does not change.

 1. Allowed invocations (HTTP surface)
 1.1 GET /health
-- Purpose: confirm reachability only.

-2. Response truth
+2. Response truth — GET /health
-2.1 GET /health
-- Must return HTTP 200.
+- HTTP 200
-- Must return JSON body with exactly these keys:
+- JSON:
   - ok: true
   - service_time_utc: string (ISO 8601)
-  - version: string (git commit hash or tag)
-- Must NOT include:
-  - secrets
-  - connection strings
-  - internal paths
-  - stack traces

-3. Writing rules
+3. Behavioural constraints
-3.1 No writing is permitted.
-- No public blocks.
-- No private ledger entries.
+- /health must not write.
-- No identity text.
+- /health must not read any stored text.
-- No world facts.

-4. Rereading rules
-4.1 No rereading is permitted.
 - /health must not access stored text.

-5. Failure posture
+4. Failure posture
 5.1 If /health fails:
 - HTTP 500
 - JSON: